shannonwells/clickbait_generator/README.md

 ===================
 A clickbait headline generator, like those silly things you see on teh internets trying desperately to get you to click on them.

+This project is being rewritten in Elixir/Phoenix.
+This codebase will then be EOLed.

 ### Current build status:
 [![CircleCI](https://circleci.com/gh/shannonwells/clickbait_generator.svg?style=svg)](https://circleci.com/gh/shannonwells/clickbait_generator)